Hindu couple ties the nuptial knot at Kerala Mosque

 Reportedly, after the bride's mother was unable to raise money for the wedding, the mosque committee decided to help her and the marriage was performed as per Hindu rituals.

-The Kerala Chief Minister Pinarayi Vijayan have said that the contentious citizenhip law will not be implemented in the state.
+This comes amid the contentious implementation of citizenship law across the country.
+The Kerala Chief Minister Pinarayi Vijayan had said that the citizenship law will not be implemented in the state.

-In the last couple of months the nation has witnessed massive violence triggered by the nationwide protests against the Citizzenship Amendment Act (CAA).
+In the last couple of months, the nation has witnessed massive violence triggered by the nationwide protests against the Citizenship Amendment Act (CAA).

-The contentious law aimed at giving citizenship to the Hindus, Buddhists, Jains, Sikhs, Parsis and Christians from Afghanistan, Bangladesh and Pakistan has drawn the ire of many and this has resulted in violent protests nationwide.
+The contentious law aimed at giving citizenship to the Hindus, Buddhists, Jains, Sikhs, Parsis and Christians from Afghanistan, Bangladesh and Pakistan have drawn the ire of many and this has resulted in violent protests nationwide.

 Circular from Syro-Malabar church read out during Sunday mass